mcchas/ble-freestyle-client/README.md

 ## Overview

-The **esp-freestyle-client** is a ESP32 based BLE client for the [Gainsborough Freestyle Trilock](https://www.gainsboroughhardware.com.au/en/featured/gainsborough-freestyle.html) smart door lock.
-Made by Gainsborough/Allegion, this client may also work with other Allegion locks.
+An ESP32 based BLE client for the [Gainsborough Freestyle Trilock](https://www.gainsboroughhardware.com.au/en/featured/gainsborough-freestyle.html) smart door lock (Made by Gainsborough/Allegion), this client may also work with other Allegion locks.

 Developed for Ethernet-based boards to improve BLE connection consistency, as the ESP32 can't run both WiFi and BLE simultaneously.